thanthese/Serious-Music-Practice/readme.md

 (normally rendered as PDFs).
 However,
-as hearing the songs is more typically the ultimate goal, I don't put an incredible effort into beautiful or totoally complete layouts.
+as hearing the songs is more typically the ultimate goal, I don't put an incredible effort into creating beautiful or totoally complete layouts.
 For example,